Andrezinho (footballer, born 1995)

-André Filipe Carneiro Leal (born 6 August 1995), known as Andrezinho, is a Portuguese professional footballer who plays as an attacking midfielder for Liga 3 club São João de Ver.
+André Filipe Carneiro Leal (born 6 August 1995), known as Andrezinho, is a Portuguese professional footballer who plays as an attacking midfielder for Liga 3 club Sanjoanense.

 Club career

 Born in Paredes, Porto District, Andrezinho finished his youth career at F.C.
 Paços de Ferreira.
 He made his Primeira Liga debut for the club on 26 April 2015, playing 75 minutes in the 3–1 away win against F.C.
 Arouca; it was one of just five appearances during the season.

 Andrezinho scored his first goal in the top division on 12 December 2015, in a 6–0 home rout of C.F.
 União.
 He played 15 matches (only two as a starter) during the 2017–18 campaign, which ended in relegation to the LigaPro.

 On 11 January 2019, Andrezinho signed a one-and-a-half-year contract with second-tier side G.D.
 Estoril Praia.
 In August, however, he moved to FK Spartak Subotica of the Serbian SuperLiga on a two-year deal.